PaulinaKas/Sending_email/readme.md

  Once you copy this repo on your local computer please install requirements.txt by entering in terminal: ```pip install -r requirements.txt```.

  The app uses specific paths, file names or email addresses.
-Please change them in the file: ```private.xlsx```.
+Please add yours in the file: ```private.xlsx```.

  <img src="privatexlslx-screen.png" width="900">